 - Send all of your official transcripts from all colleges and universities you have attended to OTCAS directly.

-- Complete the Graduate Record Examination (GRE) general test within five years of application with a minimum score of 153 on the verbal section, a 144 on the quantitative section, and a 3.5 on the analytical writing section.* Official GRE score reports should be sent to the ETS reporting code 1983.
+- Complete the Graduate Record Examination (GRE) general test within five years of planned enrollment with a minimum score of 153 on the verbal section, a 144 on the quantitative section, and a 3.5 on the analytical writing section.* Official GRE score reports should be sent to the ETS reporting code 1983.
 This code will send your official score report to USC through OTCAS.